grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 }
 ```

-### Send data to Grafana Cloud
+### Send data to managed service

-You can create an `otlp` exporter that sends your data to Grafana Cloud.
+You can create an `otlp` exporter that sends your data to a managed service, for example, Grafana Cloud.
 The Tempo username and Grafana Cloud API Key are injected in this example through environment variables.

 ```river
 otelcol.exporter.otlp "grafana_cloud_tempo" {